ULI – ULTRA LIGHT INFLATABLES

 The fabric of the board is exactly like the material that IRB’s (Inflatable rescue boats) are constructed from- it’s tough.
 In fact when pumped to the recommended pressure you should be hard pressed to tell that it’s an inflatable.

-The pump supplied with the ULI is a two stage (pumps both ways) stirrup pump that has three outlets, an inflation outlet, a deflation inlet and a clever little cap that when removed it changes the pumps function from two stage, fast inflation at lower pressures to single stage higher pressure pumping on the down stroke for ‘topping the board off’.
-The pump hose has a bayonet fitting on both ends one of which has a rubber seal that fits the board with a simple twist to fit action.
+The pump supplied with the ULI is a one stage pump.
+The pump hose has a bayonet fitting on one end which has a rubber seal that fits the board with a simple twist to fit action.
 The valve on the board has a push – push system.
 Push to open releasing the air, push to close to inflate – simple and foolproof.
-From taking the board out of it’s carry bag to full inflation pressure of 15psi should take about 5 minutes.
+From taking the board out of it’s carry bag to full inflation pressure of 18psi should take about 7 minutes.

 The deck of the board is covered with a full length blue and white EVA deck grip.
 No need for wax. .
 There are also two heavy, fabric stowing eyes with cord loops that allow for the paddle to be attached down the centre of the board, making for easy carrying.

-The hull has three fiberglass stringers to stiffen the board and three moulded thruster style fins set into the rear fabric.
+The hull has 2 Kevlar strips to stiffen the board and three moulded thruster style fins applied onto the rear fabric.

 Remove the ULI from its storage bag and unclip the restraining strap.
 Unroll the board (The fins should be on the inside and the deck grip should be on the outside).
 Turn the board over onto it’s hull (fin side down) and locate the inflation valve at the front of the board on the deck.

 Remove valve cover to locate inflation port.
-Attatch the pump hose to the boards’ valve.
+Attach the pump hose to the boards’ valve.
 The valve on the board has a push – push system.
-Push to open releasing the air, push to close to inflate – simple and foolproof, the end of the hose that fits the board is the end with the rubber seal – the hose is a bayonet fit both to the board and the pump.
-If the pump is a dual action pump (pumps both ways) use the top outlet initially and top off the board.
+Push to open releasing the air, push to close to inflate – simple and foolproof, the end of the hose that fits the board is the end with the rubber seal – the hose is a bayonet fit.

 TIPS AND TRICKS